 What is an Infrared Sauna?

 The sun produces a combination of visible and invisible light.
 Invisible light rays, or infrared rays, are what makes the sun feel warm.
 On the other hand, visible light rays (or UV rays) are what makes the sun bright.
-Scientists established that infrared waves are beneficial to the human body because they are easily absorbed and unlike UV rays, are not harmful in large quantities.
-Infrared rays stimulate the lymphatic, immune and cardiovascular systems and can help vibrate water molecules in your cells to release toxins.
+Scientists established that infrared waves are beneficial to the human body because they are easily absorbed and, unlike UV rays, are not harmful in large quantities.
+Instead, infrared rays stimulate the lymphatic, immune and cardiovascular systems and can help vibrate water molecules in your cells to release toxins.